mattermost-community/mattermost-plugin-autolink/README.md

 ## Usage

-Autolinks have 2 parts: a **Pattern** which is a regular expression search pattern utilizing the [Golang regexp library](https://golang.org/pkg/regexp/), and a **Template** that gets expanded.
+Autolinks have 3 parts: a **Pattern** which is a regular expression search pattern utilizing the [Golang regexp library](https://golang.org/pkg/regexp/), a **Template** that gets expanded and an optional **Scope** parameter  to define which team/channel the autolink applies to.
 You can create variables in the pattern with the syntax `(?P<name>...)` which will then be expanded by the corresponding template.

 In the template, a variable is denoted by a substring of the form `$name` or `${name}`, where `name` is a non-empty sequence of letters, digits, and underscores.
 A purely numeric name like $1 refers to the submatch with the corresponding index.
 In the $name form, name is taken to be as long as possible: $1x is equivalent to ${1x}, not ${1}x, and, $10 is equivalent to ${10}, not ${1}0.
 To insert a literal $ in the output, use $$ in the template.